-ASPB is a professional society devoted to the advancement of the plant sciences.
-It publishes two world-class journals and organizes conferences, and other activities that are key to the advancement of the science.
+ASPB is a 501(c)(3) professional society devoted to advancing plant science research and education.
+It publishes three world-class journals and organizes conferences, and other educational activities that are key to the advancement of the science.

 Membership in the American Society of Plant Biologists is open to anyone from any nation engaged with the full spectrum of plant science research from fundamental to applied.